infrae/fcrepo/src/fcrepo/README.txt

   u'http://pypi.python.org/fcrepo'

 The last of the datastream types is an externally referenced stream that redirects.
-This datastream has controlGroup 'R' (Redirect Referenced)
+This datastream has controlGroup `R` (Redirect Referenced)

   >>> obj.addDataStream('HOMEPAGE', controlGroup=u'R',
   ...                   location=u'http://pypi.python.org/fcrepo')